 But in its talks, Gulfood Green and Foodverse initiatives, and even podcast – ‘Let’s Chew’ – Gulfood attendees also seek to answer a key question facing humanity: how will the world secure its future food supply?

-Agtech city
+Agtech City

 There’s a reason Gulfood is hosted in Dubai.
 Driven by the UAE National Food Security Strategy 2051, the emirate has emerged as the epicenter for F&B innovation in MENA.